yan-soon/tp/docs/UserGuide.md

  Delete a Module                         | Allows user to delete unwanted modules in `Completed Modules` Edit a Module                           | Allows user to edit the details of a module they have already added in the `Completed Modules`
- Check Modular Credits                   | Allows user to display their total accumulated modular credit score View All Required Modules               | Allows user to display all required modules in the Computer Science syllabus onto the `Command Line Display`
+ Check Modular Credits                   | Allows user to display their total accumulated modular credit score View All Required Modules               | Allows user to display all required modules in the Computer Science curriculum onto the `Command Line Display`
  Search for a Required Module            | Allows user to search for a required module and display the module details in the `Command Line Display`
  Exit the Program                        | Allows user to terminate the GradPad program